asutoshgha/imagecaptioningproject/README.md

-# Image Captioning using CNN ,LSTM and attention
+# Image Captioning using CNN ,LSTM and Attention

 This is a deeplearning model which tries to summarize  an image into a text .